visgl/deck.gl/dev-docs/RFCs/v6.1/json-layers-rfc.md

 **Showing Errors** - P2 - It would be really nice if we could show the user in an editor exacly where his problems are, but this would likely require more work.
 This feature would likely be JSON layer specific.

+**Showing Errors** - P2 - It would be really nice if we could show the user in an editor exacly where his problems are, but this would likely require more work.
+This feature would likely be JSON layer specific.

 ### Declarative Interactivity